placidmoon1/Intro-to-DSP-using-Matlab/README.md

 # Introduction to Signal Processing (ECE 2026)
 This repository features MATLAB codes that I've written for projects for my Introduction to Signal Processing class from Georgia Tech.

-Duration of this course was from '17 Jan to '17 May and principally involved manipulation of various types of signals.
+Duration of this course was from '17 Jan to '17 May and principally involved numerous manipulation of various types of signals using MATLAB.

 ## Brief Description of Projects